moorepants/dissertation/motioncapture.rst

    Screen shot of the Matlab graphical user interface (GUI) used to visualize principal components and compare between different components and trials.

+.. todo:: Add video of the GUI in action.

 Results
 -------